uwu64/orbital-platform/README.md

   - Choose `C File (.c)` and name it `main.c`
   - You need to `#include <stm32l476xx.h>` to import register definitions.
   - Paste some code from this repository or write some blinky program.
+  - Alternatively, you can git clone or zip download this repository and directly open the Keil project files.
+Everything should be configured for DAPLINK targeting Orbital Platform.
 - Connect Orbital Platform to DAPLINK via the SWD port.
 Plug DAPLINK to your computer.
   - The DAPLINK should light up, if it doesn't, unplug it from your computer immediately and check your wiring.
 There may be a short circuit.
 - Click `Build` on the top toolbar, then `Download`.
 Your code should now be compiled and flashed to Orbital Platform.
 Click `Debug` to launch the debugger, or signal a hardware reset to begin execution.